telerik/xaml-docs/controls/radgauge/getting-started/creating-radial-gauge.md

 ## Defining an Indicator

 The __RadialScale__ control allows you to display different types of indicators that point to a value on the scale.
-To specify an indicator use the Indicators property, which is of type __UIElementCollection__.
+To specify an indicator, use the __Indicators__ property, which is of type __UIElementCollection__.
 This means that the __Indicators__ property can hold more than one indicator.
-Here is an example of RadialScale that uses a __Needle__ indicator to mark the current value as well as __Pinpoint__ to mark the center of the Gauge.
+Example 2 shows a RadialScale that uses a __Needle__ indicator to mark the current value as well as __Pinpoint__ to mark the center of the Gauge.

 #### __[XAML] Example 2: Adding Indicators__
 {{region radgauge-getting-started-creating-radial-gauge_3}}